Ryan Campbell: Coaching career

 Campbell spent time as an advisor to the Hong Kong national team in 2010, helping the side prepare for the cricket tournament at the 2010 Asian Games.
 He moved to Hong Kong permanently in April 2012, taking up a position as a player-coach at the Kowloon Cricket Club.
 In May 2013, he was also appointed as the Hong Kong national team's specialist batting coach.

 In January 2017, Campbell was appointed head coach of the Dutch national team.
 He took over from Chris Adams (the interim head coach) in April 2017.
 Both his wife and son are Dutch citizens.

-In April 2022, while in the UK, Campbell suffered a heart attack, and was in intensive care in a coma.
+In April 2022, while in the UK, Campbell suffered a cardiac arrest, and was in intensive care in a coma.
 He was discharged from Royal Stoke University Hospital three weeks later.

-In October-November 2022, Campbell supervised Netherlands' highly-praised campaign at the Men's T20 World Cup; after progressing to the Super 12, they defeated South Africa to secure automatic qualification for the next T20 World Cup in 2024.
+In October–November 2022, Campbell supervised Netherlands' highly praised campaign at the Men's T20 World Cup; after progressing to the Super 12, they defeated South Africa to secure automatic qualification for the next T20 World Cup in 2024.

 In December 2022, Campbell was appointed head coach of Durham on a three-year contract to the end of the 2025 season, succeeding James Franklin.